iAmMrinal0/prestoByExampleBook/chapter1.md

 * `MainScreenState` : The state which the current screen can be in
 * `MainScreenAction` : The possible actions\(events\) the screen could emit.

 For our types, we need to derive a few instances.
-What are these instances, and why will be explained in the Advanced section.
+What are these instances will be explained in the Advanced section.
 Hence, for now you could follow the instance definitions from [`src/Types.purs`](https://github.com/iAmMrinal0/prestoByExample/blob/797053c17593878773abc06a2753cdd2fa20ef3c/src/Types.purs) on GitHub.

 Now that we have defined our types, we need to trigger the screen so that we could view our initial layout.
 Presto provides a method called `runUI` which takes a screen name i.e. a type which corresponds to a screen.
 So we will proceed to use that to trigger the screen.
 To do that we need to edit `appFlow` in `src/Main.purs` as that's the start of our app which currently does not do anything.